DexterHuang/CyberCodeOnline/contribution/notes/files/kunai.md

+>Making an abrupt entrance, you noticed a pile of oddly shaped metal.
+Trying to distract yourself from the 5 monsters you just killed, you walk up for a closer look.

 > A pile of what appears to be throwing weapons.
 You recall an old E-file from the Librarium.
 There seems to be two different types here.
 A "kunai", or a throwing knife, and a "shuriken", or a throwing star.
 You take a closer look at these relics.
 You wonder